visipedia/iwildcam_comp/readme.md

 ## Annotation Format
 We follow the annotation format of the [COCO dataset](http://mscoco.org/dataset/#download) and add additional fields.
-Each training images has a `category_id` that is either `0` indicating no animal present or `1` indicating animal present.
+Each training image has at least one associated annotation, containing a `category_id` that that maps the annotation to it's corresponding category label.
 The annotations are stored in the [JSON format](http://www.json.org/) and are organized as follows:
 ```
 {
   "info" : info,